AnkaiJie/Academic-Fraud-Detector/README.md

-# Google-Scholar-Citation-Fraud-Data-Collector
+# Academic Fraud Detector
-Mass data collection functions for publishers on Google Scholar to determine suspects for citation fraud.
+Mass data collection functions for publishers on Scopus API to determine suspects for citation fraud.
 Created as part of my Undergraduate Research Assistanceship at the University of Waterloo.

-This repository examines the citing behaviours of authors on Google Scholar, as determined through their publicly published papers on Google scholar.
+This repository examines the citing behaviours of academic authors, as determined through their publicly published papers on Google scholar.
 Specifically, it looks relationships between those they cite and those who cite them.
 It does so through the following four automated functions.

 Self-cites: Examines the number of times an author cites him/herself.